 It’s easy to get lost in a new place we haven’t been to before.
 No one enjoys being disoriented, especially when the clock is ticking.
-Ironically, when we are in a new place, we have the least amount of time to waste getting lost and the keenest desire to minimise hassle.
-We’re often restricted by time, money and even parking meters and need to be as efficient as possible.
-When we travel to unfamiliar places we want to immerse ourselves in the new experience and not worry whether we will get there or not.
+Ironically, when we are in a new place, we have the least amount of time to waste and the keenest desire to minimise hassle.
+We’re often restricted by time, money and even parking meters.
+When we travel to unfamiliar places we want to immerse ourselves in the new experience and not worry how to get there.

 According to a recent study, over three-quarters of smartphone owners regularly use navigation apps.
 Apps such as Google Maps enable users to navigate a route to a street, business or home we are unfamiliar with and get there right on time.
 Navigational apps make travelling so much easier with turn-by-turn audio directions, allowing us to focus on driving or walking.